Accelsnow/CSC207-project-phase2/README.md

 - testData.txt is used ONLY for TESTING purposes

 ### PROGRAM START
-- The main class is /src/Atm.java.
+- The main class is /src/ui/MainFrame.java.
 You need to set initial time when there is no serialized manager found.

 - The program shuts down every day between 23:59 and 00:01.
-Between these times, you are unable to perform any actions.
+Between these times, you are unable to perform any actions and all windows will be force-disposed.
+The program will restart to login menu after the period ends.

-- After system restarts with a piece of information, you should follow that information and enter the restart key to restart the system.